UniversityofWarwick/id7/README.md

   - Internet Explorer 11 is no longer fully supported
   - Headroom.js was updated to 0.10.3 which no longer supports IE11 without a polyfill for `Object.assign`.
 To enable this in IE11, include an `Object.assign` polyfill and then add `data-fixed-header="true" data-fixed-nav="true"` to the `.id7-navigation` element.
 - **2.8.0**:
   - Bootstrap typeahead now adds aria- attributes to parent elements.
-Some implementations may need a wrapper element.
+If you use typeahead directly, ensure your input field is inside a reasonable container element (a Bootstrap column or `.form-group` is fine)

 ## Copyright and license